 – Aytoun Ellis.
 1956.
 The Penny Universities; A History of the Coffee-houses

 I’m sitting here at my laptop sipping my morning brew and contemplating a passage I read yesterday in Dylan’s excellent autobiographic tome Chronicles (volume one).
-In said passage, Dylan speaks of first encountering the New York Greenwich Village live music scene in the early 60s.
-Many of the places he played were no booze joints.
+In said passage, Dylan speaks of first encountering the New York Greenwich Village live music scene in the early 60s and how many of the places he played there were ‘no booze’ joints.

 “I probably played all the places at one time or another,” Dylan writes.
 “Most of them stayed open ‘til the break of day, kerosene lamps and sawdust on the floor, some with wooden benches, a strong-armed guy at the door—no cover charge and the owners tried to offload as much coffee as they could.”